deckhouse/deckhouse/modules/400-descheduler/docs/README.md

 title: "The descheduler module"
 ---

-The module runs a [descheduler](https://github.com/kubernetes-incubator/descheduler) with [strategies](#strategies) defined in a `Descheduler` CR.
+The module runs a [descheduler](https://github.com/kubernetes-incubator/descheduler) with [strategies](#strategies) defined in a `Descheduler` custom resource.

-descheduler every 15 minutes evicts Pods that satisfy strategies enabled in the `Descheduler` CR.
+descheduler every 15 minutes evicts Pods that satisfy strategies enabled in the `Descheduler` custom resource.
 This leads to forced run the scheduling process for evicted Pods.

 ## Nuances of descheduler operation

-* descheduler takes into account the priorityClass when evicting Pods from a high-loaded node (check out the [priority-class](../001-priority-class/) module);
+* descheduler takes into account the priority class when evicting Pods from a high-loaded node (check out the [priority-class](../001-priority-class/) module);
 * Pods with [priorityClassName](../001-priority-class/) set to `system-cluster-critical` or `system-node-critical` (*critical* Pods) are never evicts;
 * Pods that are associated with a DaemonSet or aren't covered by a controller are never evicts;
 * Pods with local storage enabled are never evicts;